Eschatologue/CM_wiki/docs/class/bard/debate.md

 ***Debate Cantrip.*** You have the *True Strike* and *Vicious Mockery* cantrips always prepared.
 You can choose to change their damage type to :dmg-psyc: Psychic damage whenever you cast them.

-***Seething Words.*** When you deal :dmg-psyc: Psychic damage from a spell or class feature, it ignores :dmg-res: Resistance.
+***Seething Words.*** When you deal :dmg-psyc: Psychic damage from a spell or class feature, it ignores **:dmg-res: Resistance**{ .em }.
 Creature that are immune to :dmg-psyc: Psychic damage still takes half damage.

 ### Level 3: Engaging Discourse